Ameba-AIoT/ameba-iot-docs/ameba/en/fullmac/src/fullmac.rst

       component/soc/amebadplus/hal/src/spdio_api.c

-   Currently, the host driver for OOB has not yet been developed; hence, the host side only supports SDIO interrupt mode.
-Consequently, the pinmux configuration for SDIO_DATA1 must be set to SDIO mode rather than GPIO mode.
+   Currently, the host driver for OOB mode has not yet been developed; hence, the pinmux configuration for SDIO_DATA1 must be set to SDIO mode rather than GPIO mode.
+Users can use polling mode if interrupt in host is not supported.

 Software Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^